hadley/adv-r/Namespaces.md

  `install.packages` to download package dependencies automatically.

 * In the `NAMESPACE` file, to make all the functions in the dependency available to your code.
-The easiest way to do this is to add `@imports package-name` to your [package documentation](docs-package):
+The easiest way to do this is to add `@import package-name` to your [package documentation](docs-package):

         #' @docType package